GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/POSTINSTALL.md

 Note that Google AI requires prompts to have both an image and text part, whereas Vertex AI allows gemini-pro-vision to be prompted with text only as well.
 If you have selected to use the Gemini Pro Vision model and have Google AI as a provider then any document handled by the extension must contain an image field.

 The Gemini Pro Vision API has a limit on image sizes.
 For Google AI this limit is currently 1MB, and for Vertex AI this limit is 4MB.
-This extension will attempt to compress and resize images that fall above this limit.
+This extension compress and resize images that fall above this limit.

 ## Handling errors